roddhjav/pass-tomb/README.md

 Options:
-    -n, --no-init  Do not initialise the password store -t, --timer    Close the store after a given time -p, --path     Create the store for that specific subfolder -k, --key      Specify the path to the password tomb key --file         Specify the tomb file to open
-    -s, --size     Specify the tomb size in MB
+    -n, --no-init  Do not initialise the password store -T, --timer    Close the store after a given time -p, --path     Create the store for that specific subfolder -k, --key      Specify the path to the password tomb key -t, --tomb     Specify the path to the password tomb -s, --size     Specify the tomb size in MB
     -f, --force    Force operation (i.e. even if swap is active) -q, --quiet    Be quiet